How To Become a Budtender in the Cannabis Industry

 Step 2: Get Educated

 Budtenders must be educated about the appropriate use of cannabis.
 Because the availability of medical marijuana training classes is scarce, self-education is often the best route, and this usually means reading a lot of books.
 Fortunately, we here at the College of Cannabis pride ourselves in being the world's first online cannabis college with dozens of online courses and ebooks to get you started!
 Budtenders must be able to articulate to their clients how the herb influences the body physically and psychologically.
 They must be able to distinguish the types of cannabis and the different therapeutic effects caused by consumption of the various types.
-For instance, differentiating an indica from a sativa is important for understanding their individual properties.
-Passionate budtenders even keep up to date with new studies and breakthroughs as well as newly developed strands for their clients.
+For instance, differentiating an indica from a sativa is important for understanding their individual properties, or understanding CBD vs THC.
+Passionate budtenders even keep up to date with new studies and breakthroughs as well as newly developed strands for their clients, and always keep the latest CBD gummy bears in stock, being sure to have the best CBD for sleep is also a good idea.
 Study the craft of marijuana medicine-making.
 Budtenders must be familiar with the different forms and the proper dosage that marijuana can be delivered.
-Dry herb, for example, can be smoked or vaporized; among the most common are liquid tinctures, edible foods and topical salves.
+Dry herb, for example, can be smoked or vaporized; among the most common are a liquid CBD tincture, edible foods and topical salves.
 Being computer literate, or at least having basic computer skills will provide a huge advantage for getting a job as a budtender.
 Many dispensaries use industry-specific programs for their business, and this includes working a cash register or other point-of-sale equipment, learning new software and using social networking websites.